tier4/scenario_simulator_v2/test_runner/scenario_test_runner/README.md

 start,step stop express it's variable range. initial parameter distribution is from start to end while increasing a value.

 ### Scenario Tags
-CatalogLocations and other Tags inside OpenScenario is defined structure below
+CatalogLocations and other Tags inside OpenSCENARIO is defined structure below
 ```
 CatalogLocations:
 or
 CatalogLocations: {}
 ```

 ## Parameter Distribution Example
 ex)